Deciphering the spectral properties of the atypical radio relic in A115 using uGMRT, VLA, and LOFAR: Acknowledgements

 \section{Acknowledgements}

 We thank the anonymous reviewer for their comments and suggestions.
 We thank IIT Indore for providing us with the necessary means to conduct the research.
+We acknowledge the use of facilities procured through the funding via the Department of Science and Technology, Government of India sponsored DST-FIST grant no. SR/FST/PSII/2021/162 (C) awarded to the DAASE, IIT Indore.
 We thank the staff of the GMRT who have made these observations possible.
 The GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
 This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{Astropy_2013AA, astropy_2018}, Matplotlib \citep{Matplotlib_Hunter:2007}, and APLpy, an open-source plotting package for Python \citep{Robitaille_APLpy_2012}.